JamesArmer/cmp-tech-test/README.md

 ## Task 2a

-Use the JavaScript `MutationObserver` Web API to block the advertising cookie script but not the essential cookie script in the `cookie-scripts` folder from placing their cookies on the page.
+Use the JavaScript `MutationObserver` Web API to block the advertising cookie script but not the essential cookie script in the `/cookie-scripts` folder from placing their cookies on the page.
 This is known as opt-in consent.

-Write your code in the `cookie-blocking-script.js`
+- Write your code in the `cookie-blocking-script.js`

-When the cookie banner has consent accepted for all cookies, the advertising cookie should then be placed on the page.
+- When the cookie banner has consent accepted for all cookies, the advertising cookie should then be placed on the page.

 ## Task 2b